UKICER 2025

 Workshop proposal format

 Workshop proposals should be submitted in ACM double-column conference proceedings format.
 The page limit is two pages, including references.
 Workshop proposal must be submitted in an anonymised form for review.
 Workshop proposals should include: details of the workshop’s content, practical requirements (e.g. group discussion tables, computer room, etc) whether or not this workshop has been run before, and intended take-away knowledge for participants.
-Authors must make an electronic submission in the form of a PDF file via EasyChair.
+Authors must make an electronic submission in the form of a PDF file via EasyChair (Details to be confirmed).

 The authors of accepted workshop proposals will be invited to deliver the workshop at the conference.
 Organisers that have any questions or need additional information, can contact the Workshops Chair on workshops@ukicer.com.